bxcd/givetrack/README.md

 ﻿# Givetrack

-Users can record and reference the value of their charitable contributions (monetary consideration, in-kind goods, volunteer service) to specific charities.
+An app for searching and saving charities, then posting, organizing and visualizing records from charitable contributions (monetary consideration, in-kind goods, volunteer service).

 Webpage: https://coded.art/givetrack